On this page

 There is no specific treatment for poliovirus.
 Symptomatic cases require expert supervision and may need ventilation support.
 Early physiotherapy may increase the level of function and reduce the risk of physical deformities as a result of paralytic polio.

-Enteric precautions should be initiated in hospital settings.
+Contact precautions should be initiated in hospital settings, additional precautions maybe required based on risk assessment, completed by the health services infection control team.
+Cases should be managed in a single room with ensuite facilities.
 In communities with appropriate modern sewerage systems, faeces and urine from infected patients can be disposed of directly into sewers without preliminary disinfection.
 Terminal disinfection is required for all other potentially contaminated items.

 Control of contacts

-Vaccination of families and other close contacts is recommended but may not contribute to immediate control because susceptible contacts are often infected by the time the first case is recognised.
+Vaccination of household and other close contacts (for example, people who have shared a toilet with the case, healthcare workers, food handler contacts and children and staff in childcare) is recommended but may not contribute to immediate control because susceptible contacts are often infected by the time the first case is recognised.
 Household contacts require home quarantine until two negative stool specimens taken 24–48 hours apart have been collected.

 Active case finding, especially among children, ensures the early detection of related cases and facilitates control.